iamB0ody/correct-it/README.md

 - Transform wrongly typed text with a double-press
 - Smart detection of keyboard layout mistakes
 - Works with any text input field
+- Supports selected text or entire input
+- Visual indicator when text is corrected

 ⌨️ **Multiple Layouts**
 - Windows Arabic keyboard